xraySMULu/the-big-squeeze/README.md

 ### *Purpose of Use*
-Our team decided to research the effects of inflation during during a Pre- and Post-Pandemic date range, investigating true inflation percentage, annual inflation against a 2% average, inflation and the effects of S&P 500 performance, how the consumer price index (CPI) reflects house related costs, unemployment rate, Correlation between inflation and the Housing cost, the impact of Housing cost on Foreclosures & Mortgage rates,[7] and [8].
+Our team decided to research the effects of inflation during during a Pre- and Post-Pandemic date range, investigating true inflation percentage, annual inflation against a 2% average, inflation and the effects of S&P 500 performance, how the consumer price index (CPI) reflects house related costs, unemployment rate, correlation between inflation and the Housing cost, the impact of Housing cost on Foreclosures & Mortgage rates and the overall correlation between these indicators.

 The business question we hope to answer is: *Can we find a correlation or generate a prediction in analysing an increase or decline in housing costs?
 Can we find a correlation or generate a prediction in comparing S&P500 Performance.
 Can we find a correlation or generate a prediction in analysing housing costs compared to unemployment?*